pp611/TabLibrary/README.md

-# TabLibrary: a testing app to show listing and tabs with Ionicwith Ionic
+# TabLibrary: a testing app to show listing and tabs with Ionic